cardiacvision/optimap/docs/chapters/misc.md

 print(cv2.cuda.getCudaEnabledDeviceCount())
 ```

-if CUDA is not supported or no NVIDIA GPU was found it prints ``0``.
+which prints ``0`` if CUDA is not supported or no NVIDIA GPU was found.

 ## Building OpenCV with CUDA support